Gastroenterology Fellowship Program

 full spectrum of clinical expertise, and who consider education a top priority.

-The Acting Division Director, Dr.
+Our new Division Director, Dr. Terrance

 We continue to be gratified that formalized and anonymous evaluations by our fellows as well as exit interviews upon completion of fellowship training express a high level of satisfaction with the educational experience, including praise for the faculty for their approachability and passion for teaching.